Work with your hands, build community, and have fun!

 • Small class sizes

-Duluth Folk School is about people having the opportunity to use their heads, hearts, and hands to create and improve their lives.
+The Duluth Folk School works to give the people the opportunity to use their heads, hearts, and hands to create and improve their lives.
 In essence, we are a school for people that focuses on using tools and knowledge to express skills through hand crafting.
 It is our hope to blend traditional skills and tools with modern day tools and techniques to deliver fantastic, fun classes.
 It’s all about helping you discover your creative abilities and developing skills.

 One thing that we hope will set us apart, is that we want to focus on providing opportunities based on instructors from the Twin Ports and surrounding communities.
 Having local instructors provides an opportunity for you, as a student, to be able to meet and support local craftspeople.
 This keeps more money in our area, but also supports the hard work and creativity of our neighbors.

 Bryan French is the Director and Co-Founder of the Duluth Folk School.
 Bryan has long wished that the great folk school programming that exists elsewhere in the state were available here in our community, and is delighted to be part of the team helping to make it happen.
 He brings a diverse skill set to the table, from sustainability in higher education, to musical theater, to human resources management.
 Bryan has been a professional photographer, an adventure guide and a naturalist.